dreidev/breakout-tomato/README.md

 #### Module Structure

-This boilerplate uses a [two package.json structure](https://github.com/electron-userland/electron-builder/wiki/Two-package.json-Structure).
+This project uses a [two package.json structure](https://github.com/electron-userland/electron-builder/wiki/Two-package.json-Structure).

 1. If the module is native to a platform or otherwise should be included with the published package (i.e. bcrypt, openbci), it should be listed under `dependencies` in `./app/package.json`.
 2. If a module is `import`ed by another module, include it in `dependencies` in `./package.json`.
 See [this ESLint rule](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/no-extraneous-dependencies.md).